deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

   - Continuous Integration
   - Continuous Deployment
 ---
-FIND AND FIX TODOs

 In this post I'll show different approaches to setting up your build and deployment workflows with GitHub Actions, as well as some pros and cons of each.

 ## TL;DR

-While I show several approaches here, the one I recommend using is the "Include approach with reusable workflows" (Approach 5), so you can skip straight to that section if you like.
+While I show several approaches here, the one I recommend using is the "Include approach with reusable workflows" (Approach 5), so you can skip straight to that section if you like and take in the sample code.

-Also, I created [this sample GitHub repository](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions) that contains all of the examples shown in this post, so you view their code and can see how they look in the GitHub Actions web UI.
+[This sample GitHub repository](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions) contains all of the examples shown in this post, and you can see how the workflow runs look in [the GitHub Actions web UI here](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions/actions).
-Feel free to fork it and play around with it yourself.
+Feel free to fork the repo and play around with it yourself.

 ## Background